NorielSylvire/42-Makefile-Template/README.md

 * btry: recompiles the bonus, then cleans up, then runs norminette.
 * ctry: runs try, then clear after SECONDS_VISIBLE seconds.
 * cbtry: runs btry, then clear after SECONDS_VISIBLE seconds.

+# FAQ
+## Why did you add a main, test main and bonus main macro instead of just including them to their respective src macros?
+Because a program can only have one main function, and when you compile your tests, you'll want to execute that program.
+You won't be able to do any of that if the compiler detects two main functions.
+So you compile the objects separately and add only the main you want.

 #
 And that's it!